 4. You’re not switching your workouts up

 If you’re working out regularly but your weight loss has plateaued, chances are you’ve been doing the same workout and need to switch your routine up.
-When you do the same workout 3-4 times a week, your muscles become used to it, which is why it’s important to switch things up every few weeks.
+When you do the same workout 3-4 times a week, your muscles and mind become used to it.
+Typically a plateau is psychological not physiological, which is why it’s important to switch things up every month or so.

 5. You’re not focusing on your nutrition